Improving aquatic pollution assessments in streams, wetlands and estuaries

 • Make recommendations for the MEPs that will enable the identification of pollutants that are having the greatest impact on the ecological health of waterways and to assess the effectiveness of interventions across Melbourne’s streams, wetlands and estuaries.

-An international review of water quality monitoring programs, including their purpose and indicators measured, is now complete, as well as a pilot study, trialling novel molecular techniques in waterway health assessments.
-In 2020, integrated monitoring case studies will commence.
-These activities will inform a review of the routine water quality monitoring network by the Catchments and Water Quality team and recommendations are to be incorporated into the new MEPs.
+An international review of water quality monitoring programs, including their purpose and indicators measured.
+A review of ecotoxicology in ecosystem management studies, trialling novel molecular and ecotoxicological techniques in waterway health assessments.
+Integrated monitoring case studies across urban, rural and agricultural catchments to identify the most appropriate methods for each catchment type.
+These activities inform a review of the routine water quality monitoring network by the Catchments and Water Quality team and recommendations are to be incorporated into the new MEPs.

 Expected Outcomes